 - And much, much more!

-In 2019/20, there were 693,000 self-reported non-fatal injuries to workers in the UK.
+In 2020/21, there were 441,000 self-reported non-fatal injuries to workers in the UK.
 Although some workplaces are more dangerous than others, workplace accidents can happen in any type of environment.
 From offices to construction sites, there are many different injuries and incidents that can arise.
+You can see the most common causes below.

 It is up to employers to ensure that all working environments are as safe as possible.
-If your employer has failed in their duty to do this, you will have grounds to claim compensation.
+If your employer has failed in their duty to do this, you will have grounds to make accident compensation claims.
 Common reasons for claiming against an employer include failure to carry out risk assessments, ignoring the recommendations stated in a risk assessment, inadequate training, and allowing employees to use machinery that was faulted or unsafe.
+For further advice, why not call our accident claim line?

 Slips, trips and falls are some of the most common accidents experienced.
 We have many years of experiencing in securing compensation for the victims of these types of accidents.
 Accidents range from people slipping on unmarked wet floors to tripping due to a crack in the ground that has not been signposted.